Is Fish Good For Dogs?

 If going the route of preparing fish for your dog at home, be sure to cook it thoroughly and without any heavy oils or seasonings, as these can be harmful to dogs.

 Buying Dog Food With Fish For Dogs

 If you’d like to start buying dog food with seafood in it, be sure to check for the quality of fish.
 Is it wild-caught or farmed?
 Is it a fish with low levels of mercury?
 Do your research before buying, as many pet foods with fish are made with chum, rather than delicious, nutritious fresh fish!

 The bottom line is that dogs love fish, and fish is great for them!
 Whether you decide to steam fish for your dog at home or buy a dog meal topper with salmon, be sure to always consult with your veterinarian about what your dog needs.

-At Portland Pet Food Company, we manufacture human-grade meal toppers and treats for dogs.
-Sign up for a subscription delivery to ensure that you never run out – your dog will thank you!
+At Portland Pet Food Company we manufacture fresh, human-grade meal toppers and treats for dogs.
+Sign up for a dog food toppers subscription delivery to ensure that you never run out – your dog will thank you!